NicholasAzzopardi1912/ARI3129-Group1-/README.md

 # ARI3129 – Assignment Materials
-**Traffic Sign Detection for Sign Type, Sign Condition Attribute, and Analytics using RetinaNet and YOLOv12**
+**Traffic Sign Detection for Sign Type, Sign Condition Attribute, and Analytics using YOLOv10 and EfficientDet**

 This repository contains the materials submitted for the ARI3129 Computer Vision group assignment.
 The project focuses on traffic sign detection and the generation of post-detection analytics to support traffic sign monitoring and maintenance.